Andwar22/Andwar22/README.md

-- 👋 Hi, I’m @Andwar22
+👋 Hi, I’m Andwar
-- 👀 I’m interested in Girl
+👀 I’m interested in Money
-- 🌱 I’m currently learning to be a human
+🌱 I’m currently learning to be a human

 <!---
 Andwar22/Andwar22 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.